WNEW-FM 102.7

 October 18, 1967

 A WNEW-FM press release annoucning that Rosko would be joining the station effective October 30th.
-Even though this was released on the 18th, I think this announcement was pretty much ignored by the press, because Rosko appearing on WNEW-FM on October 30th was a complete surprise to me.
-(But we're gong to research this and see if any of the NY papers picked this up.)
+Even though this was released on the 18th, I think this announcement was pretty much ignored by the press, because Rosko appearing on WNEW-FM on October 30th was a complete surprise to many.

-On the night of Rosko's premiere (October 30th), I was at the Village Theatre hearing Cream and the Vanilla Fudge.
+I was at the Village Theatre hearing Cream and the Vanilla Fudge on November 3rd.
 (Surprisingly, the Vanilla Fudge actually played better than Clapton and Co. that night.)
 Rosko was supposed to have been hosting the concert, but an announcement was made that Rosko would not be there that night because he was on the air at WNEW-FM.
 The crowd went nuts with joy.

 PRESS: The Announcement